 If IPython is installed on the system and the cmd2.
-Cmd class is instantiated with use_ipython=True, then the optional ipy command will be present:
+Cmd class is instantiated with include_ipy=True, then the optional ipy command will run an interactive IPython shell:

 '''

 from cmd2 import Cmd

 class App(Cmd):

 def init(self):

-Cmd.init(self, use_ipython=True)
+Cmd.init(self, include_ipy=True)

 '''

 The ipy command enters an interactive IPython session.
-Similar to an interactive Python session, this shell can access your application instance via self and any changes to your application made via self will persist.
-However, any local or global variable created within the ipy shell will not persist.
-Within the ipy shell, you cannot call "back" to your application with cmd (""), however you can run commands directly like so:
+Similar to an interactive Python session, this shell can access your application instance via self if self.self_in_py is True and any changes to your application made via self will persist.
+However, any local or global variable created within the ipy shell will not persist in the CLI's environment